alright1117/Digital-Image-Processing-Function-Implementation/README.md

 # Digital-image-processing-function-implementation
-The algorithm of image processing and computer vision  implementated by C++ and python.
+The algorithms of image processing and computer vision implementated by C++ and python.
 Please see the folders for more detail information.